51+ Fun Fall Activities for Teens and Families (2026)

 Apple crumb pie

-Your teen can buy a few different scents, or create his/ her own!
 Here’s a super simple stovetop potpourri: drop a couple of cinnamon sticks, a dozen cloves, and a whole sliced orange into a small saucepan and simmer on low heat.
 Add water as needed to keep the liquid over the top of the spices and orange.
 This lasts about a week before it needs to be replaced.

-14. Make fall crafts from leaves or pine cones
+9. Make crafts from fall leaves

 Leaf rubbing.
-Fall activities for teens

 Fall leaf rubbing

-15. Attend fall festivals like Oktoberfest or Day of the Dead
+10. Attend fall festivals like Oktoberfest or Day of the Dead

-I live near Mt.
-Angel, the ultimate venue for Oktoberfest here in Oregon.
-However, there are harvest events held in many other cities across the country.
-Obviously the teens won’t be trying any brews, but the other traditional German foods are amazing.
+There are similar harvest events held in many other cities across the country.
+Obviously the teens won’t be trying any brews, but the other traditional German foods and cultural activities are amazing.

 Some teens may appreciate this snarky version of a fall bucket list that one of our daughters put together.